marianapgaspar/ebanx/README.md

   - rules: Contains classes that define business logic rules for the controllers.

 ## Installation
+Make sure to copy the `.env.example` file and rename it to `.env` before running the project.
 To install the project dependencies, use npm:

 npm install